jinke828/jinke828.github.io/_pages/about.md

 Ke, J., Chamberlain, T.A., Corriveau, A., Song, H., Zhang, Z., Park, J., Ding, X., Martinez, T., Sams, L., Leong, Y.C., & Rosenberg, M.D.
 The Neural Signatures of Ongoing Thoughts During Rest. (in prep).

-What I'm doing in the summer before grad school (other than writing paper :P): editting videos!
+What I'm doing in the summer before starting grad school (other than writing paper :P): editting videos!
-Check this video to see my last days before graduating from college: 《离开北大前要做的54件事》
+Check this vlog to see my last days before graduating from college: 《离开北大前要做的54件事》